eloylp/decentra-chat/PAPER.md

 Peers will use [IP multi-casting](https://datatracker.ietf.org/doc/html/rfc1112) in order to notify other peers their presence in the network.

-The first thing a `peer` will do when after starting the application is to join the multi-cast group `239.255.40.91` , as its located in the [Organization-Local Scope](https://www.ietf.org/rfc/rfc2365.txt) block in the [IANA address space](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml).
+The first thing a `peer` will do after starting the application is to join the multi-cast group `239.255.40.91` , as its located in the [Organization-Local Scope](https://www.ietf.org/rfc/rfc2365.txt) block in the [IANA address space](https://www.iana.org/assignments/multicast-addresses/multicast-addresses.xhtml).

 Each peer will emit its multi-cast `UDP` announce packet at intervals of 5 seconds.
 Heres is the intended datagram: